 Reflux.
 Babies with reflux (heartburn) have a burning sensation from stomach acid coming back up their esophagus.
 Sometimes, infants with reflux have a digestive disorder called GERD (gastroesophageal reflux disease).
 Signs include:

 - Refusing to eat

 - Poor weight gain

-Soothing strategies: Your doctor can recommend different feeding positions that keep your baby upright and help acid stay out of his esophagus.
-There are also medications your doctor can prescribe that help take away stomach acid and make the stomach empty faster, if the baby is not gaining weight or there are other concerns.
+Soothing strategies: If you are worried about reflux, see your baby's doctor.
+The doctor can recommend different feeding positions that keep your baby upright and help acid stay out of his esophagus.
+There are also medications your doctor can prescribe that take away stomach acid and make the stomach empty faster.
 Many infants outgrow reflux problems by age 1.

 When to Call the Doctor

 If your child’s stomachache comes on really quickly, or if it won’t go away, check in with the pediatrician.
 His doctor will especially want to know if your child has other symptoms, such as:

 - Diarrhea that lasts a few days or more